Machine Learning Construction: implications to cybersecurity: Statistical Decision Theory

-where each of $R_{1}$ and $R_{2}$ is the predictor hyperspace over which the optimum decision (\ref{eq13}) predicts as class 1 or class 2 respectively.
-Latter, the response variable Y may be referred to $\Omega$ in case of classification.
-To follow the notation of Section \ref{subsec:introduction} the response of an observation is assigned a value $\omega_{i},\,i=1,\ldots,k$ to express a certain class.
+where each of $R_{1}$ and $R_{2}$ is the predictor hyperspace over which the optimum decision (\ref{eq13}) predicts as class 1 or class 2, respectively.
+Later, the response variable Y may be referred to $\Omega$ in case of classification; and to follow the notation of Sec.~\ref{subsec:introduction}, the response of an observation is assigned a value $\omega_{i},\,i=1,\ldots,K$, to express a certain class. \begin{example}\figurename~\ref{fig:best-decis-surf} illustrates an example of a binary classification problem, where each class has a two dimensional predictor, with a binormal distribution, with two different mean vectors $\mu_1,\ \mu_2$, and two different covariance matrices $\Sigma_1,\ \Sigma_2$.
+The best decision surface appears as the intersection of the two PDFs (left).
+The observations sampled from these two classes, along with this best decision surface, are drawn in the 2D space of the predictors (right).
+It is interesting, and may be counter-intuitive for some practitioners, to know that although the two distributions are normally distributed, the likelihood ratio~\eqref{eq14} is not necessarily normally distributed~\citep{Yousef2020PrudenceWhenAssumingNormality}.
+For an early development of the theory of binary classification under the multinormal assumption of the class distribution,~\cite{Fukunaga1990Introduction} is an indispensable resource.\quad \end{example}